Bruno Fernandes: 2018–2021: Nations League title and subsequent struggles

-2022–present: 2022 FIFA World Cup
+2022–present: National team breakthrough

-On 29 March 2022, Fernandes scored both goals in Portugal’s 2–0 win over North Macedonia in the final of the World Cup qualification play-offs to ensure Portugal’s qualification for the 2022 tournament in Qatar.
+On 29 March 2022, Fernandes scored both goals in Portugal's 2–0 win over North Macedonia in the final of the World Cup qualification play-offs to ensure Portugal's qualification for the 2022 tournament in Qatar.

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 On 25 November, Fernandes provided two assists in Portugal's 3–2 group stage win against Ghana.
 Three days later, Fernandes scored both of Portugal's goals in a 2–0 victory over Uruguay, securing his team's qualification to the knockout stages.
 On 6 December, he provided an assist for Pepe, who scored Portugal's second goal in a thrashing 6–1 win in the round of 16 match against Switzerland and became the second-oldest player to ever score in the tournament.
-Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco, who became the first CAF nation ever to reach the World Cup semi-finals.
+Portugal were eliminated in the quarter-finals after losing 1–0 to Morocco.
+Despite Portugal's elimination, Fernandes finished the tournament as the joint-top assister with three assists.

+His World Cup form continued during the UEFA Euro 2024 qualifiers in March, providing two assists and a brace against Bosnia and Herzegovina in a 3–0 win on 17 June.
+On 8 September, on his 29th birthday, Fernandes scored the only goal of an away win over Slovakia.
+On 11 September, he scored a goal and provided a hat-trick of assists in a 9–0 home defeat of Luxembourg, the former's biggest win in international history.
+In the reverse fixture against Slovakia, on 13 November, Fernandes provided a brace of assists in a 3–2 win, leading Portugal to qualify for Euro 2024, marking the nation's fastest qualification to a major tournament in their history.
+Fernandes finished the qualifying campaign as the top assister with eight assists, with Portugal topping their qualifying group, and setting a new national team record of ten consecutive wins.

+On 21 May 2024, he was selected in the 26-man squad for the UEFA Euro 2024.
+On 22 June, Fernandes scored Portugal's third goal in a 3–0 win against Turkey, securing his country's qualification to the knockout phase.
+In Portugal's round of 16 match against Slovenia, he played the full 120 minutes and scored the team's second kick of the penalty shootout which they won 3–0.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

+On 16 November 2025, Fernandes scored a hat-trick in a 9–1 win over Armenia during the FIFA World Cup qualification, securing his nation's spot in the final tournament.